 But aesthetically, I would like it to be hidden somehow.

-For a chair costing almost 24 thousand hryvnias, such a detail stands out.
+For a chair costing almost 24 thousand hryvnias, such a detail is quite noticeable.

 The biggest threat - cats